Character rigidity for lattices and commensurators: Operator algebraic superrigidity for commensurators

 The previous theorem easily implies Theorem~\ref{thm:oascommensurator} from the introduction.

 \begin{cor} Suppose $\Gamma < \Lambda < G$ is as in the hypotheses of Theorem~\ref{thm:oasuperrigidity}.
-Then any probability measure-preserving ergodic action of $\Lambda$ on a standard Lebesgue space is free. \end{cor} \begin{proof} Since every representation generating a finite factor must either be the left-regular, or finite dimensional, and since there are only countably many finite dimensional representations (Theorem 10.3 in \cite{shalomcohom}), this follows directly from Theorem 2.11 in \cite{dudkomedynetsthompson} or Theorem 3.2 in \cite{petersonthom}. \end{proof}
+Then any probability measure-preserving ergodic action of $\Lambda$ on a standard Lebesgue space is essentially free. \end{cor} \begin{proof} Since every cyclic representation generating a finite factor must either be conjugate to the left-regular representation, or else finite dimensional, and since, up to conjugacy, there are only countably many finite dimensional representations (Theorem 10.3 in \cite{shalomcohom}), this follows directly from Theorem 2.11 in \cite{dudkomedynetsthompson} or Theorem 3.2 in \cite{petersonthom}. \end{proof}

-\begin{cor} Let $G$ be a locally compact group which is a product of at least two simple groups with the Howe-Moore property.
+\begin{cor} Let $G$ be a locally compact second countable group that is a product of at least two simple groups with the Howe-Moore property.
 Suppose that at least one factor of $G$ has property (T), at least one factor is totally disconnected, and if there exists connected factors then at least one should have property (T).

+Let $\Gamma < G$ be an irreducible lattice. and, in the case when $G$ is totally disconnected, assume there is a simple factor $G_{1}$ with property $(T)$ such that for some compact open subgroup $K$ of the product of the other factors, the projection of $\Gamma \cap G_{1} \times K$ to $G_{1}$ is square-integrable and contains a nontorsion element.

-Moreover, assume that $\Gamma$ is not a torsion group in the case when $G$ is totally disconnected.
-Let $\Gamma < G$ be a (strongly) irreducible lattice.
-If $\pi: \Gamma \to \mathcal U(M)$ is a finite factor representation such that $\pi(\Gamma)'' = M$, and if $\pi$ is not the left regular representation, then $M$ is finite dimensional.
-Moreover, $\Gamma$ has at most countably many finite dimensional irreducible representations, and any probability measure-preserving ergodic action of $\Gamma$ on a standard Lebesgue space is free. \end{cor} \begin{proof} If we write $G = G_1 \times G_2$ where $G_i$ are non-trivial, with $G_1$ having property (T), and $G_2$ being totally disconnected, then we can consider a compact open subgroup $K < G_2$, and if we set $\Gamma_0 = \Gamma \cap G_1 \times K$, then $\Gamma_0$ projects down to a lattice in $G_1$, which is commensurated by the projection of $\Gamma$.
+If $\pi: \Gamma \to \mathcal U(M)$ is a finite factor representation such that $\pi(\Gamma)'' = M$, and if $\pi$ does not extend to an isomorphism $L\Lambda \xrightarrow{\sim} M$, then $M$ is finite dimensional.
+Moreover, $\Gamma$ has at most countably many finite dimensional irreducible representations, and any probability measure-preserving ergodic action of $\Gamma$ on a standard Lebesgue space is essentially free. \end{cor} \begin{proof} If we write $G = G_1 \times G_2$ where $G_i$ are non-trivial, with $G_2$ being totally disconnected, then if we set $\Gamma_0 = \Gamma \cap ( G_1 \times K )$, then $\Gamma_0$ projects down to a square-integrable lattice in $G_1$, which is commensurated by the projection of $\Gamma$ and is not a torsion group.
 As in Section 10 of \cite{creutzpeterson}, the result then follows from Theorem~\ref{thm:oasuperrigidity} and Corollary~\ref{cor:commensuratorfree} by considering the inclusion $\Gamma_0 < \Gamma < G_1$. \end{proof}